 High applied electric field is also desired in photocathode system to overcome space charge screening effect near the cathode.
 Indeed, the photocathode current can be limited by the quantum efficiency of the cathode but also by a too weak extracting electric field.
 The electric field under which the electron emission starts to saturate is equal to the beam surface charge density σ over the vacuum permittivity: ESC=σ/ε0.
 For example, for a short electron emission pulse of 6 ps duration the maximum current which can be extracted from one square millimeter with 50 MV/m is about 70 A.

+@John: Maybe here you could add a section 2.4.4 on Superconducting metal photocathodes unless you feel that what is in the theoretical part is enough.

-PEA Semiconductors: Alkali-Telluride
+PEA Semiconductors

 Introduction